hanzoai/ROCm/docs/how-to/rocm-for-ai/fine-tuning/single-gpu-fine-tuning-and-inference.rst

          # Token generation
          print(pipe("What is a large language model?")[0]["generated_text"])

-If using multiple accelerators, see :ref:`Multi-accelerator fine-tuning and inference <fine-tuning-llms-multi-gpu-hugging-face-accelerate>` to explore popular libraries that simplify fine-tuning and inference in a multi-accelerator system.
+If using multiple GPUs, see
+:ref:`Multi-accelerator fine-tuning and inference <fine-tuning-llms-multi-gpu-hugging-face-accelerate>` to explore popular libraries that simplify fine-tuning and inference in a multiple-GPU system.

 Read more about inference frameworks like vLLM and Hugging Face TGI in :doc:`LLM inference frameworks <../inference/llm-inference-frameworks>`.